doberbauer/doberbauer.github.io/content/Blogging in Markdown with Obsidian, GitHub Pages, and Pelican.md

 When I want to post something I go to Obsidian, open a new note, pop in the frontmatter from a template, type up my thoughts, commit and push.

-My only problem so far is that whenever I push a commit, GitHub runs a [Jekyll](https://jekyllrb.com/) build action which inevitably fails.
-The workaround for this is allegedly to add a `.nojekyll` file to the repo root but so far that has been ineffective.
+~~My only problem so far is that whenever I push a commit, GitHub runs a [Jekyll](https://jekyllrb.com/) build action which inevitably fails.
+The workaround for this is allegedly to add a `.nojekyll` file to the repo root but so far that has been ineffective.~~ In the reusable GitHub Action I removed the `workflow-dispatch:` item under `on:` and in GitHub I set `Code and Automation -> Pages -> Build and deployment -> Source to GitHub Actions` and was able to bypass the Jekyll `pages-build-deployment` action.